Tuesday Tips: Tuck MBA Essays and Tips for 2021-2022

-Make sure you have spent time learning about Tuck and why you think you are a fit with the community.
+Make sure you have spent time learning about Tuck and why you think you fit with the community.
 This essay is the perfect place to talk about how you are encouraging.
 How have you spent time developing people in your life?
 And, what will you do to bring that quality to Tuck?

 Finally, by reaching out to current students and alumni, you will learn more about the Tuck experience.
-That will help you better understand how you fit in at Tuck, and write better Tuck MBA essays.
+That will help you better understand how you fit in at Tuck and write better Tuck MBA essays.

 Once you understand Tuck, think about the experiences that have shaped you.
 This essay is an ideal place to talk about some of your past accomplishments that involved others.
 For example, what you have experienced in various communities and what you have contributed or learned.
-You can show that you are aware, of yourself and others, through describing your experiences.
+You can show that you are aware, of yourself and others, by describing your experiences.

 If you are struggling to come up with a topic to discuss, talk to your friends and family about any stories that remind them of your unique personality and how you interact with others.
 Sometimes talking with the people who know you the best can aid your self-awareness.

 Tuck is a team-oriented culture.
-It’s important to be an encouraging person who wants to develop others, and this essay is another place to show that quality.
+It’s essential to be an encouraging person who wants to develop others, and this essay is another place to show that quality.
 This essay can show your personality and teamwork skills.

 Think about your behavior in a team.
-Do you help your teammates understand issues, or hold up team progress?
+Do you help your teammates understand issues or hold up team progress?
 How do you resolve conflict?
 When have you helped someone when it was not noticed or required?
 Choose a time when you have truly been an encouraging and helpful teammate.
 Explain the situation, what you did, and the result.

-This optional essay is designed only for you to use if needed.
+This optional essay is designed only for you to use as needed.
 If you feel that the rest of the application has fully described your personal qualities and accomplishments, no need to write this one.
-However, do use this essay if you do need to explain anything to the admissions committee.
+However, do use this essay if you need to explain anything to the admissions committee.